shopsys/shopsys/docs/cookbook/adding-a-new-elasticsearch-index.md

 ## New CategoryIndex

-Registering a child of `Shopsys\FrameworkBundle\Component\Elasticsearch\AbstractIndex` into application will allow you to manage Elasticsearch index easily for common tasks (create, delete, migrate structure and export data).
+Registering a child of `Shopsys\FrameworkBundle\Component\Elasticsearch\AbstractIndex` into the application will allow you to manage the Elasticsearch index easily for common tasks (create, delete, migrate structure and export data).
-All you need to do so is to implement abstract methods from parent class.
-In this cookbook we will do it step by step.
+All you need to do is implement abstract methods from the parent class.
+In this cookbook, we will do it step by step.

 Create class `CategoryIndex` in `src/Model/Category/Elasticsearch`.
-The class must extend class `Shopsys\FrameworkBundle\Component\Elasticsearch\AbstractIndex`.
+The class must extend the class `Shopsys\FrameworkBundle\Component\Elasticsearch\AbstractIndex`.

 ```php
 declare(strict_types=1);